Contents

 - Can be used with your a spotting scope or your camera

-- Made by Celestron, many people’s preferred manufactured of astronomy equipment
+- Made by Celestron, many people’s preferred manufacturer of astronomy equipment

 Cons

-- Even at 69 inches the height many will have to stoop to look through their binoclars when pointing up which is an obstacle to longer viewing sessions
+- Even at 69 inches the height many will have to stoop to look through their binoculars when pointing up which is an obstacle to longer viewing sessions

 - The heaviness may be a problem if you need your tripod to be portable